kmbrlykm/best-programming-club-2020-12-06/README.md

 ## Kim's Method

 Initiate two variables: one for cart total defined outside of button-click functions, and another for fetching the selected fruit's price.
-Update the new grand total and then display in HTML.
+Update the new cart total by adding the selected fruit price and then display in HTML.

 ## Getting the assignment